 The application dossier should include a letter clearly indicating the position being sought and outlining potential contributions to the Asian Studies Department and the UBC-Ritsumeikan Programs, curriculum vitae, statement of teaching philosophy, complete transcripts of post-secondary education, and evidence of teaching effectiveness.
 In addition, applicants should arrange to have three confidential letters of recommendation submitted by the same deadline.
 All application materials should be submitted online at http://asia.ubc.ca/careers.

 The starting salary for the position will be commensurate with qualifications and experience.
 This position is subject to final budgetary approval.

 Equity and diversity are essential to academic excellence.
 An open and diverse community fosters the inclusion of voices that have been underrepresented or discouraged.
 We encourage applications from members of groups that have been marginalized on any grounds enumerated under the B.C.
-Human Rights Code, including sex, sexual orientation, gender identity or expression, racialization, disability, political belief, religion, marital or family status, age, and/or status as a First Nation, Métis, Inuit, or Indigenous person.
-All qualified persons are encouraged to apply; however, Canadian citizens and permanent residents of Canada will be given priority.
+Human Rights Code, including sex, sexual orientation, gender identity or expression, racialization, disability, political belief, religion, marital or family status, age, and/or status as a First Nation, Metis, Inuit, or Indigenous person.
+All qualified candidates are encouraged to apply; however, Canadians and permanent residents will be given priority.

 |Primary Category:||Asian History / Studies